Type to search

 How to Choose a Studio Microphone

-May these be expensive microphones or budget mics, the quality of your studio microphone will significantly depend on meeting the requirements you will need for your intended purpose.
+May these be expensive microphones or budget mics, the quality of your mic will significantly depend on meeting the requirements you will need for your intended purpose.
 There are a lot of factors to consider to help you determine what kind of microphone you may need, but boils down to application and location.

 Application